vert-x3/vertx-web-site/src/site/blog/posts/continuous-delivery-jenkins-ansible.md

   debug: var=svc_run_out.stdout_lines
 ```

+[NOTE Launching the Vert.x app | This example uses the `start` command to launch the application as a service.
+This method may result more comfortable than creating an [init.d script](http://vertx.io/blog/vert-x-3-init-d-script/) or calling Vert.x from [command line](https://github.com/vert-x3/vertx-examples/#running-at-the-command-line), which would have required to install the Vert.x libraries in an independent Ansible task. ]

 This describes all the configuration needed to be able to build from a repository using Jenkins and deploy the results to our hosts with Ansible.

 ## Sample sources and demo
 The sample configurations presented before are part of a complete demo focused on the Vert.x microservices [workshop](http://vertx-lab.dynamis-technologies.com/) to exemplify a basic Continuous Delivery scenario.
 This set up is available in a [repository](https://github.com/ricardohmon/vertx-ansible) and contains, in addition, a pre-configured Jenkins-based demo ready to host the build job described the previous sections.
 The demo scenario requires Vagrant and Virtualbox to be launched.